-ESafety is the term used to define the safe and responsible use of technology.
-This includes the use of the Internet and other means of communication using electronic media such as emails and messaging services.
-Other recognised names for ESafety are 'internet safety' 'Online Safety' or' Web safety'.
+E-Safety is the term used to define the safe and responsible use of technology.
+This includes the use of the Internet and communication using electronic media such as emails and messaging services.
+Other recognised names for E-Safety are Internet Safety, Online Safety or Web Safety.

-An ESafety incident is considered to have occurred when an individual is the victim of an activity which uses Information and Communication Technologies (ICT) to endanger the personal safety, mental wellbeing or financial wellbeing of another individual.
+An E-Safety incident is considered to have occurred when an individual is the victim of an activity which uses Information Communication Technologies (ICT) to endanger the personal safety, mental wellbeing or financial wellbeing of another individual.

-Activities which are considered ESafety incidents include but are not limited to:
+Activities which are considered E-Safety incidents include but are not limited to:

-- Accessing, viewing, copying or downloading illegal content or materials that are offensive - Child pornography

-- Sexting, sexual abuse or exploitation

-- Materials inciting racial hatred

-- Violence materials that are seen to be connected to radicalisation

-- Accessing sites that will place individuals at risk of radicalisation

-- Committing fraud or identity theft

-- Any other incident where it can be reasonably considered that the personal safety or wellbeing

-of an individual has been endangered by ICT.
+- Accessing, viewing, copying or downloading illegal content or materials that are offensive - Child pornography - Sexting, sexual abuse or exploitation - Materials inciting racial hatred - Violence materials that are seen to be connected to radicalisation - Accessing sites that will place individuals at risk of radicalisation - Committing fraud or identity theft - Any other incident where it can be reasonably considered that the personal safety or wellbeing of an individual has been endangered by ICT.